dherbst/septa/README.md

 # septa
 Septa golang client and command line executable for getting the next regional rail train to arrive.
-This project uses https://www3.septa.org/api/
+This project uses the https://www3.septa.org/ API.

+## Installing
+The simplest way to install and get going is to run:

+    go install github.com/dherbst/septa/cmd/septa@latest

+If you have `~/go/bin` in your `$PATH` then you can type `septa` to run the executable.

 ## Build